TSummersLab/SMART_matlab/README.md

       * Instrument Control Toolbox
       * MATLAB Support Packages for USB Webcams
       * **(check if there are any more)**
+    * For more information on adding toolboxes visit the Mathworks [Manage Your Add-Ons](https://www.mathworks.com/help/matlab/matlab_env/manage-your-add-ons.html) webpage
   * CVX:
     * The package uses CVX as its convex optimization tool.
 CVX is not provided in this repository, but should be downloaded and added to the root of the repository.
 See the [Getting Started](#getting-started) section for more details.
 * Hardware: